-The air was mild in the bosky little terraced cemetery, with wood pigeons warbling throatily to each other in the yews and elms and the odd squirrel whisking between lichened headstones and baroque monuments.
+The air was mild in the bosky little terraced cemetery, with wood pigeons warbling throatily to each other in the yews and the odd squirrel whisking between lichened headstones and baroque monuments.
 Clumps of daffodils, bluebells and primulas offered little bursts of colour amidst the granite and marble, so the scene was altogether a pleasing prospect.

 Markham’s enjoyment was heightened by the knowledge that at this hour he was safe from the evangelical predations of St Chad’s new incumbent, a former bank manager with all the officiousness of the breed who had shown every sign of being determined to corral the aloof inspector into his fold.
 Formerly, Markham’s wingman George Noakes had offered some protection from the clergyman, who hadn’t exactly been convulsed at quips about Anglican clerics having a better half while RC priests had better quarters.
 Noakes’s favourite headstone joke about Lucy.
 Whose price was above Ruby’s elicited an even frostier response, the pastor thereafter giving the two men a wide berth whenever they took a stroll round the graveyard.